Thailand to China by Cargo Ship; My 7 Days as a Chinese Sailor

 If you’ve followed by my journey to every country in the world, you’ll know my ‘planning’ is quite a loose concept.
 Whether it was travelling to Libya, Somalia or Afghanistan (with my mum!), my planning amounts to committing to going somewhere.
 After that, there are not so many details.
 So, after checking the Mekong River map, the Conversation with boys went something like this:

-“Right boys, I know how we can get to China and not spend loads of money” – Me
+“Right boys, I know how we can get from Thailand to China and not spend loads of money” – Me

 “Great, hows that” – Max